synthizer/synthizer/manual/src/tutorials/events.md

 As shown above, you detect event types with `isinstance`.
 Each event has a `source` and `context` property indicating the source (e.g. generator) and context associated with it, as Synthizer objects.
 In future, other event types may include more information.

-## Notes

-Events are currently alpha, as stated above.
-Expect bugs.
-In particular, there may be pathological cases in which